LaBudde Creek Fishery Area

 There is a 20-acre dog training and trial area along the southern end of the property on Garton Road just east of State Hwy 67.
-This area offers a variety of dog training cover with a mix of open grassland, brush, and trees.
+This area offers a variety of dog training covers with a mix of open grassland, brush, and trees.
 About fifty (50) dog training and trialing permits are issued for this popular area every year.

-LaBudde Creek Fishery Area is the site of a recently completed 3.5-mile long segment of the Ice Age National Scenic Trail.
-The Ice Age Trail is a thousand-mile long footpath that follows the terminal moraine of the Wisconsin Ice Age that stretches from Potawatomi State Park in Door County to Interstate State Park on the Wisconsin-Minnesota border.
+LaBudde Creek Fishery Area is the site of a recently completed 3.5-mile-long segment of the Ice Age National Scenic Trail.
+The Ice Age Trail is a thousand-mile-long footpath that follows the terminal moraine of the Wisconsin Ice Age that stretches from Potawatomi State Park in Door County to Interstate State Park on the Wisconsin-Minnesota border.
 The trail highlights the glacial landscape that was sculpted by the last ice flows.
 These Ice Age remnants are considered to be some of the finest examples of continental glaciations in the world.

 LaBudde Creek Fishery Area is located in the Town of Rhine less than a mile east of the Village of Elkhart Lake in Sheboygan County.
-The property is bounded by County Hwy FF on the north, State Hwy 67 on the southwest, Garton Road on the south, and is bisected by County Hwy A and Little Elkhart Lake Road.
+The property is bounded by County Hwy FF on the north, State Hwy 67 on the southwest, and Garton Road on the south, and is bisected by County Hwy A and Little Elkhart Lake Road.

-With an average depth of 10-inches and a 6 to 8-foot width and mostly brushy shorelines, LaBudde Creek offers challenging wading fishing for Brook Trout using short flip-casting.
+With an average depth of 10 inches and a 6 to 8-foot width and mostly brushy shorelines, LaBudde Creek offers challenging wading fishing for Brook Trout using short flip-casting.

 For questions and comments contact: